|South Korea 2002|

 RW/LW: Park Ji-Sung (South Korea)

-He is the most decorated Asian footballer in history, as the first Asian footballer to have won the UEFA Champions League trophy, the first Asian footballer to play in a UEFA Champions League Final, as well as the first Asian footballer to have won the FIFA Club World Cup.
+He is the most decorated Asian footballer in history, as the first Asian footballer to have won the Champions League trophy, the first Asian footballer to play in a Champions League Final, as well as the first Asian footballer to have won the Club World Cup.
 He spent 7 seasons with Manchester United.
 He also played Kyoto Purple Sanga, PSV and QPR.
 For the national team, he earned 100 caps and went to 4 World Cup Finals: 2002, 2006, and 2010.

 AM: Shunsuke Nakamura (Japan)

-He was a star player at Celtics.
+Shunsuke Nakamura was a star player at Celtics.
 He won the SPF Player of the year and SFWA Player of the Year in 2007.
 Before that, Nakamura began his professional career with J1 League club Yokohama Marinos in 1997.
 Later, he played with Reggina in Serie A. After he left Celtic, he played briefly for Espanyol.
-He played in three WC Finals, but he was not selected for the WC in 2002.
+He played in three WC Finals, but he was not selected for the WC in 2002 at home.

-Nakata was the first Japanese player who reached stardom in Italy.
+Nakata was the first Japanese player who reached stardom in Europe.
 He scored 10 goals in his first season with Perugia.
 He had a successful substitute role with Roma, but he never settled down after his first season.
 He also played with Parma, Fiorentina and Bologna.
 He later went to play in England with Bolton Wanderers.
 He picked up 77 caps.
 He went to three World Cup Finals: 1998, 2002 and 2006.

 FW: Kazuyoshi Miura (Japan)

-He became the first Japanese footballer to play in Italy, joining Genoa for 1994-1995.
+Miura became the first Japanese footballer to play in Italy, joining Genoa for 1994-1995.
 He was the Asian Player of the Year in 1993.
 Despite being the best Japanese player in the 1990's, he never played in the WC Finals.
 He was not selected for the 1998 WC in France.
 He had 89 caps.
 On 5 March 2017, Miura became the oldest ever player to feature in a professional match when he started in Yokohama's 1–1 draw against V-Varen Nagasaki.

 FW: Lee Wei Tong (Republic of China/Hong Kong)

-He was born in Hong Kong, but elected to play for the Republic of China.
+Lee Wei Tong was born in Hong Kong, but elected to play for the Republic of China.
 He went to play in 1936 Olympics, where he made a strong impression.
 Some experts considered him among the best footballer in the world at the time, but limited exposure outside Asia limited his name recognition.
 At home, he predominantly played for South China and helped establish the club in being the most successful team in Hong Kong history.

-He scored the winning goal vs Italy in the 1966 WC Finals.
-He was the star of North Korea's run in that WC Finals.
-His football career outside of the WC Finals is unknown.
+Pak Doo-ik scored the winning goal vs Italy in the 1966 World Cup Finals.
+He was the star of North Korea's run in that World Cup Finals.
+His football career outside of the World Cup Finals is unknown.
 It was widely reported that he was a military officer in North Korea.
 He was born in 1943.

 ST: Cha Bum Kun (South Korea)

-He was the greatest Asian player in the modern era.
+Cha Bum Kun is probably the greatest Asian player in the modern era.
 He won two UEFA Cups, one each for Eintracht Frankfurt and Bayer Leverkusen. he also played for Air Force in South Korea and SV Darmstadt 98.
 He was widely considered one of the best forwards in the Bundesliga throughout his career.
 He became the third-highest-paid footballer in Germany while playing there.
 For the national team, he had 135 caps and went to Mexico 1986.

 |Cha Bum Kun|